How To Get Rid of Flying Termites

 If you think you have flying termites swarming in your home, don’t use a canned insect spray to try and kill them.
 This won’t work very effectively, and the false security you get from it might allow more damage to continue.

-Instead, the best course of action is to identify that the insects are, in fact, termites, and then schedule an inspection with a pest control professional.
-These services can install in-depth defense lines around the property that will keep termites out and prevent existing colonies from thriving.
+Instead, the best course of action is to schedule an inspection with a pest control professional to determine that the insects are, in fact, termites.
+When you use Hawx, our service providers can install in-depth defense lines around the property that will keep termites out and prevent existing colonies from thriving.